-The Salinas community El Coquí created the group Junta Comunitaria del Poblado Coquí and currently works for the sustainability of the coastline in collaboration with Iniciativa Eco Desarrollo de Bahía de Jobos (IDEBAJO), a non-profit organization that integrates community organizations, fishermen associations, and the Environmental Dialogue Committee.123 The community installed a solar PV system on the community center and was planning to install PV systems on forty (40) neighboring residences that would function as emergency help centers for other residents.124.
+The Salinas community El Coquí created the group Junta Comunitaria del Poblado Coquí and currently works for the sustainability of the coastline in collaboration with Iniciativa Eco Desarrollo de Bahía de Jobos (IDEBAJO), a non-profit organization that integrates community organizations, fishermen associations, and the Environmental Dialogue Committee.124 The community installed a solar PV system on the community center and was planning to install PV systems on forty (40) neighboring residences that would function as emergency help centers for other residents.125

-The island of Vieques, home to an estimated 9,000 people, has thirty (30) kilowatts (kW) of solar and storage powering the wastewater treatment plant of the island.125 One study from Duke University provides examples of bottom-up partnerships between communities, non-profit organizations, project developers and technology companies that have emerged in Puerto Rico.
+The Island of Vieques, home to an estimated 9,000 people, has thirty (30) kilowatts (kW) of solar and storage powering the wastewater treatment plant of the Island.126 One study from Duke University provides examples of bottom-up partnerships between communities, non-profit organizations, project developers and technology companies that have emerged in Puerto Rico.

 "The organizations Para la Naturaleza and Resilient Power Puerto Rico are collaborating for The Community Solar Energy Initiative (CSEI), powering community centers with solar PV systems and storage.
 Currently, there are twenty eight (28) community centers running on solar PV and there is secure funding for another thirty eight (38) systems (Para La Naturaleza-Resilient Power Puerto Rico 2018).
-Finally, Puerto Rico Community Foundation (PRCF) plans to expand solar https://dukespace.lib.duke.edu/dspace/bitstream/handle/10161/18460/EVALUATING%20VIABILITY%20OF%20COMMUNIT Y%20SOLAR%20MICROGRIDS%20FOR%20RESILIENCE%20IN%20PUERTO%20RICO.pdf?sequence=2&isAllowed=y
+Finally, Puerto Rico Community Foundation (PRCF) plans to expand solar communities in the Island to seventy-eight (78) community solar microgrids, two (2) of which have secured funding and are currently in the pipeline (FCPR 2018)."

-123 Deng, Simeng, et. al. Evaluating Viability of Community Solar Microgrids for Resilience in Puerto Rico, Pages 19-21, 2019.
+124 Deng, Simeng, et. al. Evaluating Viability of Community Solar Microgrids for Resilience in Puerto Rico, Pages 19-21, 2019.
 Accessed at: